ussefabdelaty/Basics_problems/problems/ReadMe.txt

 7)Temperature Converter:
 Write a program that converts temperatures between Celsius and Fahrenheit.
 The user should input a temperature and specify whether it's in Celsius or Fahrenheit.
 Then, convert it to the other scale and print the result.

+8) Write a program that takes an array of integers as input and calculates their:
+-sum.  -average.    -Reverse.